 We possess both.
 Mr. Shoemaker has been helping the victims of wrongful discharges for decades, while the firm of Patten, Wornom, Hatten & Diamonstein has dozens of lawyers and paralegals who can help pursue claims against large, powerful companies.

 If you've lost your job as a result of a wrongful discharge and you're looking for an experienced lawyer to help you recover the damages you deserve, please call Mr. Shoemaker today at 757-223-4580.
+You can also click here to send our office an Email Contact Form and book your one-on-one consultation.
 Our firm is located in Virginia, but we welcome employment law cases from across the country.